microsoft/ai-developer/Labs/lab-04.md

     ```
     dotnet run
     ```
-1. Open a new tab in browser and navigate to the link for **blazor-aichat** i.e **https://localhost:7118/**.
+1. Open a new tab in the browser and navigate to the link for **blazor-aichat**, i.e. **https://localhost:7118/**.
     >**Note**: If you receive security warnings in the browser, close the browser and follow the link again.
-1. Submit the following prompt an see how the AI responds:
+1. Submit the following prompt and see how the AI responds:
     ```
     What are my work items?
     ```